-Objects created by a Sandboxed Application which type is owned by the Kernel can be transferred to another Sandboxed Application provided this has been authorized by the Kernel.
-The list of Kernel types that can be transferred is Kernel specific, so you have to consult your Kernel specification.
-When an argument transfer is forbidden, the call is abruptly stopped and a java.lang.IllegalAccessError is thrown by the Core Engine.
+Objects created by an application which class is owned by the Kernel can be transferred to another application if this has been authorized by the Kernel.
+The list of eligible types that can be transferred is Kernel specific, so you have to consult the firmware specification.
+MicroEJ Evaluation Firmware Example of Transfer Types lists Kernel types allowed to be transferred through a shared interface call.
+When an argument transfer is forbidden, the call is abruptly stopped and a java.lang.IllegalAccessError is thrown by MicroEJ Core Engine.